uidaholib/main-web-redesign_draft/content/services/reserve/index.md

 layout: page
 ---

-{% include feature/alert.html color="warning" dismiss=true align="center" text="The library's course reserves provider is experiencing a global disruption.
-Some links to reserves will not display today.
-A fix is anticipated by 9/9/20.
-If you need to access a reserve reading, but do not see a link, please email us at <a href='mailto:libreserve@uidaho.edu'>libreserve@uidaho.edu</a> and we will send you the reserve reading(s)." %}

 <p class="text-center">
     <a href="https://alliance-uidaho.alma.exlibrisgroup.com/leganto/public/01ALLIANCE_UID/searchlists" class="btn btn-outline-pride-gold m-2" ><span class="fas fa-book"></span> Course Reserves Listings</a>
     <a href="{{ '/services/reserve/faq.html' | relative_url }}" class="btn btn-outline-pride-gold m-2" ><span class="far fa-question-circle"></span> Reserves FAQ</a>